sureshgadupu/PDFUtilities-Java/README.md

 2.  **`tasks/rfc/`:** Request for Comments (RFC) Directory.
     - Stores RFCs for individual tasks in LaTeX format (`tasks/rfc/*.tex`), providing detailed specifications and discussions for specific functionalities.

+    Request for Comments (RFCs) are structured proposals for technical decision-making and standardization [1, 2].
+They document technical specifications, solicit feedback, and preserve institutional knowledge [4, 9].
+RFCs enhance utility by reducing silos, mitigating risks, and ensuring decision traceability [5, 9].
+Types range from standards-track protocol specifications to organizational RFCs for team-specific designs [5, 11].
+Modern RFCs often include problem statements, proposed solutions, alternatives, rollout plans, and security impact assessments [9, 10].
+While RFCs improve decision quality, they also pose challenges like time overhead and consensus bottlenecks [6, 11].

 **Additional Context:**